OSGeo/OSGeoLive-doc/en/quickstart/istsos_quickstart.rst

         2014-06-03T16:00:00.00Z,18.00
         2014-06-03T16:10:00.00Z,17.20

     #.
-Save the file as "T_LUGANO_20140603161000000.dat" on the Desktop (PROCEDURENAME_YYYYMMDDhhmmssfff.dat)
+Save the file as "T_LUGANO_20140603161000000.dat" on the Desktop.
+The filename convention being used is: PROCEDURENAME_YYYYMMDDhhmmssfff.dat

     #.
-Click :menuselection:`Accessories --> LXTerminal`.
+Open a terminal by selecting :menuselection:`Accessories --> LXTerminal`.

     #.
-Write "cd /usr/share/istsos/" and press ENTER
+In the terminal, enter: "cd /usr/share/istsos/" and press ENTER

     #.
 Write "python scripts/csv2istsos.py -p T_LUGANO -u http://localhost/istsos -s demo -w ~/Desktop" and press ENTER